 You can improve your knowledge and your test scores by reviewing all available learning materials and online resources provided for your text.
 If a term is not listed there, you do not need to know its meaning for the exam.

-If a term is listed there, you should be prepared to answer any question about that concept from class OR the book.
+If a term is listed there, you should be prepared to answer any question about that concept from class or the book.
+In addition, I will periodically post a copy of lecture slides on the website after the lectures are completed.